logicalguess/behavior-tree-orchestration/README.md

 ##Component Orchestration with Behavior Trees

-The blue component is chasing the green ones (opportunities) which are static and needs to avoid the red component which is chasing it(threat).
+The blue component is chasing the green ones (opportunities) which are static and needs to avoid the red component which is chasing it (threat).

+While behavior trees are used in game development, business applications could also benefit from such a standard.

 ![ ](./screen.png)